-Copy editors are mechanics for language: they edit your book’s text, otherwise known as “copy.”
-Fiction or non-fiction, academic or populist, thriller or sci-fi, copy editors help create the most readable version of your book.
-They’ll make sure your manuscript isn’t riddled with bad grammar, spelling mistakes, or glaring inconsistencies.
-They won’t enter into big-picture issues such as characterization, plot or pacing; instead they will go through the manuscript line by line and focus on all the little things you might not have thought about.
+Copy editing is the act of fine-tuning a book’s text, otherwise known as the ‘copy.’
+A copy edit will generally address grammatical or punctuation errors, incorrect facts, anomalies, inconsistencies and glaring typos.
+Overall, The purpose of copy editing is to ensure that the language supports the writer’s intent — while also creating the most readable version of their book.
+Professional copy editors can make sure your manuscript isn’t riddled with bad grammar, spelling mistakes, or glaring inconsistencies.
+They won’t enter into big-picture issues such as characterization, plot or pacing; instead, they will go through the manuscript line by line and focus on all the little things you might not have thought about.
 They’ll catch scenes in which your antagonist is wearing sunglasses and spectacles at the same time.
 They’ll save your tone and style from unintentionally wild shifts between sections.
 They’ll pull your book together page by page.
 But where can you find a meticulous copy editor with the right experience to take your manuscript to the next level?

 The different standards of copy editing